 Let’s have a look at Twitter now.
 We picked three prominent fast-food restaurants for this example: Wendy’s, Taco Bell, and Chipotle.

 Wendy’s has over 4 million followers, much more than competitors Taco Bell or Chipotle.
-The second graph, on the other hand, shows an unusual surge in Chipotle’s followers over the course of three days.
+The second graph, on the other hand, shows an unusual surge in Chipotle’s followers over three days.

-Based on this information, you should investigate what Chipotle was blogging about over those three days to determine whether a similar strategy may work for you.
+Based on this information, you should investigate what Chipotle was blogging about over those three days.
+This will help you to determine whether a similar strategy may work for you.
 Perhaps one of its postings has gone viral!
 So let’s go a little further.

 The table below displays the most retweeted tweets from Chipotle throughout those three days.
 Of course, there will be a Halloween contest!
 Perhaps that’s a strategy you should keep in mind for your client’s next Halloween promotion.